-I was badly injured by someone acting recklessly on an ice rink last month, and would like to sue the other skater and possibly the rink.
-Unfortunately, I don't have the money to pay an attorney up front.
-How do I find a lawyer who will take a lawsuit on contingency?
+I was severely injured by someone acting recklessly on an ice rink last month and would like to sue the other skater and possibly the rink.
+Unfortunately, I don't have the money to pay an attorney to represent me.
+How do I find a lawyer who will agree to get paid out of the award and take a lawsuit on contingency?

-A lawyer sniffing out a possible contingency fee will make an educated -- and often not so educated -- guess about how complex the case will be and how much time it will take, then assess whether he or she will take it on a contingency fee.
-Lawyers are most likely to take cases on contingency if they think that the likely recoveries are big enough to make it worth their while.
+A lawyer evaluating a possible contingency fee will make an educated guess about how complicated the case will be and how long it will take.
+Lawyers are most likely to take matters on contingency if they think the expected recoveries are significant enough to make it worthwhile.

 Once you find an attorney willing to take a case on a contingency basis, ask questions.
 Not only is it essential to be confident in the lawyer's expertise, but it's also good practice to inquire about: